isabella232/SC_StefanGodoroja/Part 2/For Instructor/script.md

 ## Demo

 Now let's run the demo.
 Again, I'll select the first furniture item.
 Let's select 2 units of this furniture.
 Now we want to pay for it.
 Payment sheet is presented, we check if payment information satisfies us, and now let's authorize the payment.
 We see that payment is processed, then it change to processing state then done and at the end our confirmation screen is presented.
 One last thing here is the processing state means that Apple Pay waits for the completion handler to be called after payment was authorized.
 If it's not called after some amount of time Apple Pay cancels the payment and user must start again.
+Now visit your Stripe account at https://dashboard.stripe.com/test/dashboard, and you should see that payment was successfully recorded, 61,98 dollars!

 ## Conclusion

 Alright, that’s everything I’d like to cover in this video.
-At this point you should feel comfortable with Apple Pay, starting from basic concepts and enviroment setup, and ending with testing using Apple Pay Sandbox Testing enviroment.
-If you want to learn more check out Apple Pay Programming Guide webpage: https://developer.apple.com/library/content/ApplePay_Guide/index.html#//apple_ref/doc/uid/TP40014764-CH1-SW1, particularly paying attention to PKPaymentAuthorizationControllerDelegate protocol which has few more methods that can fit your more specific needs.

-Actually this screencast could be shorter if Ray would be willing to share his credit card credentials, but he nicely refused :[, arguing that he needs money for the Christmas party.
+You should now have a strong understanding what a payment processor is and how to deal with it, even if it's not Stripe.
+While the backend in this screencast is very simple, it's enough to point you to the idea of how a real backend fits into the payment architecture.

 Bye!